4 Tips on What to Do if Your Furnace Won’t Turn On

 A lot of furnaces will not turn on if the pilot light is out.
 The pilot light can go out of propane or gas flow to the pilot light is disrupted.
 The pilot light will need to be relit.
 Lastly, a lack of fuel could be the culprit for your furnace not turning on.
 A way for you to check if that is the issue is by trying to use another gas appliance, like your stove.
 If you notice that your stove is not working, then you can get your propane tank filled.

 4. Call an expert

-Dealing with furnace issues can be stressful and so, it’s always better to call an expert – a professional HVAC technician – to help you fix any furnace issues.
+Dealing with furnace issues can be stressful so, it’s always better to call an expert – a professional HVAC technician – to help you fix any furnace issues.
 Your safety is important, and a professional HVAC technician can handle any furnace issue without compromising your health and safety.
-Call Smile HVAC for a furnace repair.
+Call Smile HVAC for a furnace repair in Toronto and GTA region.
 Our support team will give you estimates before we come so you will know the approximate price upfront.
 Our technicians will check your equipment and fix it very fast.